kasbert/sd2iec_esp32/README.md

 SD2IEC have a concept of partitions.
 These are not FAT or SD card partitions.
 Partition 0 is the FAT file system in SDCARD.
 Partition 1 is a part of board flash as a FAT file system.
 You can use it for storing utilities like file browsers and fast loaders.

+# Notes
+No buttons for now.
+No display for now.
+M2I is broken.
+Changelists are broken.
+Some (most ?) functionality is broken.